Canon 2000D vs 40D

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the 40D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 40D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 40D was succeeded by the Canon 50D.
-Further information on the two cameras, as well as related accessories, can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Canon 40D Manual.
+Further information on the features and operation of the 2000D and 40D can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Canon 40D Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 2000D or the Canon 40D – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 2000D: